 - Inviting them to the computer to take the quiz (get it set-up for them and make sure to give them privacy).

 - Sharing the mindcheck.ca website with them and encouraging them to visit it themselves.

 - Printing off and sharing the factsheet(s) that you believe best reflects what could be going on for them.
 Let them know you’re worried about them.

-- Offering your support in completing the quiz or taking the next step in seeking help.
+- Offering your support in taking the next step in seeking help.

-You'll also find links to effective self-help strategies and we invite you to share them with your young person and if needed, offer to help implement them.
+On this website, you'll also find links to effective self-care tools, and we invite you to share them with your young person and, if needed, offer to help them build their skills.
 We also provide information on how to connect to community resources such as counselling if you believe more help is required.

-The good news is that by addressing any emerging issues at an early stage an individual can go on to lead a happy, healthy and productive life.
+The good news is that addressing any emerging issues at an early stage can help prevent mental health problems from getting worse and disrupting a young person's life.